Welcome!

 Hi, I’m Felicia.
 I use nutrition and movement to help women age vibrantly — eating well, moving freely and living fully at every age.
 You’re never too old to become your best self and never too young to set yourself up for longevity.
 I hope you’ll find something to nourish and empower you here.
 Be well!

-Should You Be Stepping Out in the Cold?
+Stepping Out in the Cold?

-Should You Be Stepping Out in the Cold?
+Stepping Out in the Cold?

-When the weather turns snowy and cold do you find yourself curling up on a couch, remote in one hand, warm drink in the other?
-You’re not alone.
-What would it take to get you outside?
-Personally, I’ve always been a cold weather girl.
 I’ll take a cold, snowy winter day over a steamy summer one every time.
-Even so, it’s not always easy to leave the comforts of a heated home and brave the outdoors and it’s not a great idea for some with certain medical conditions (more on that below).
+Even so, it’s not always easy to leave the comforts of a heated home and brave the outdoors.
+It’s also not a great idea for some with certain medical conditions (more on that below).
 So why do it if you don’t have to?

-Being outdoors in the cold weather has its advantages.
-Your metabolism gets kicked into high gear as your body seeks warmth, which means you burn more calories and more fat.
-Some research shows that you burn what’s called white fat, which is the fat we don’t want too much of.
 Exposure to cold turns white fat into the healthier brown fat which increases the body’s use of glucose and fatty acids to produce heat and keep your body warm.
 Those who are overweight or have Type 2 Diabetes might benefit here.

 Studies have found that getting outside in the cold has a positive effect on your immune system too.
 It’s been observed that the immune system gets stronger and more able to fight infection after adapting to cold exposure.